 What’s making digital companies rich?

-It's that rare breed of savvy digital professionals known as the digital marketing manager.
+It’s that rare breed of savvy digital professionals known as digital marketing managers.

-But playing the role of digital marketing manager in title alone is not enough.
-To become successful, they need the right digital marketing skills, education and abilities to succeed.
+But playing the role of digital marketing manager in the title alone is not enough.
+To become successful, they need the right digital marketing tools, education, and abilities to succeed.

 Here is what you need to know to become a digital marketing manager.